 Notes

-Freezing Instructions: Assemble enchiladas, then cover in plastic wrap and tinfoil.
-Freeze for up to 1 month.
-Let thaw overnight in the refrigerator before uncovering and baking.
+Freezing Instructions: Cover pan well with aluminum foil and freeze for up to 1 month.
+Thaw overnight in the fridge before uncovering and baking.

 Variations:

-Bean and Cheese Enchiladas: Add a scoop of my Homemade Refried Beans in the tortilla with the cheese.
+Bean and Cheese Enchiladas: Add a scoop of my Homemade Refried Beans on the tortilla and top with cheese.

 Chicken and Cheese Enchiladas: Add shredded chicken to the enchiladas, or check out my Loaded Chicken Enchiladas recipe.